calvinyueWillTry/Shapes_Logo_Interactions/README.md

+Shapeshift Summary (see video in place of screenshots)

+Video:
+First minute is showing all the code.
+1:03 run "node index.js", which trigger the sequence of inquiries, starting with color.
+1:10 the next inquiry, which is shape;
+1:22 if it's more than 3 characters, it will trigger line 64 in index.js, and have me start the process over.
+1:38 when clicking on the shape name under output, it will show my newly produced shape with logo.
+I can open with a live server to see the result.
+1:58 I repeat the process for the other shapes, to demonstrate full MVP.

-Shapeshift Summary (see video in place of screenshots) First called require('inquirer') and the shape classes (from shapes.js in lib folder);
+First called require('inquirer') and the shape classes (from shapes.js in lib folder);
 SVG: